-Once you have tidy data with the variables you need, there are two main engines of knowledge generation: visualisation and modelling.
-These have complementary strengths and weaknesses so any real analysis will iterate between them many times.
+Once you have tidy data with the variables you need, there are two main knowledge generation engines: visualization and modeling.
+These have complementary strengths and weaknesses so that any real analysis will iterate between them many times.

-Visualisation is a fundamentally human activity.
-A good visualisation will show you things that you did not expect, or raise new questions about the data.
-A good visualisation might also hint that you’re asking the wrong question, or you need to collect different data.
-Visualisations can surprise you, but don’t scale particularly well because they require a human to interpret them.
+Visualization is a fundamentally human activity.
+A good visualization will show you things that you did not expect or raise new data questions.
+A good visualization might also hint that you’re asking the wrong question, or you need to collect different data.
+Visualizations can surprise you but don’t scale particularly well because they require a human to interpret them.

-Models are complementary tools to visualisation.
+Models are complementary tools to visualization.
 Once you have made your questions sufficiently precise, you can use a model to answer them.
-Models are a fundamentally mathematical or computational tool, so they generally scale well.
-Even when they don’t, it’s usually cheaper to buy more computers than it is to buy more brains!
-But every model makes assumptions, and by its very nature a model cannot question its own assumptions.
+Models are fundamentally mathematical or computational tools, so they generally scale well.
+Even when they don’t, it’s usually cheaper to buy more computers than to buy more brains!
+But every model makes assumptions, and by its very nature, a model cannot question its own assumptions.
 That means a model cannot fundamentally surprise you.